softwareguru/osacon-website/content/faq/_index.md

 OSA CON 2023 is an online event on December 12-14.

 ### Is the event free?
-Yes!
-OSA CON 2023 is free.
+Yes, participation in OSA CON 2023 is free.

 ### How can I register for the event?
-Registration is already open, fill the [registration form here](/register).
+Registration is now open.
+[Sign up for the event here](/register).

 ### How can I be a speaker?
-We have an open call for presentations.
-Please [review it here](https://sessionize.com/osa-con-2023).
+We are accepting proposals for presentations.
+Please review our guidelines, and [submit your proposal here](https://sessionize.com/osa-con-2023).

 ### Is there a code of conduct?
 Yes.
-We aim to provide a harassment-free experience to all participants.
 Please review our [Code of Conduct](/coc).